puppetlabs/puppet-docs/source/guides/language_guide.markdown

 This, finally, provides easy many to many relationships in Puppet, but it also opens the door to massive dependency cycles.
 This last feature is a very powerful stick, and you can considerably hurt yourself with it.
+In particular, watch out when using virtual resources, as the collection operator realizes resources as a side-effect.

 ### Nodes